d-corsi/BasicRL/README.md

 - [x] Twin Delayed DDPG (TD3)

 ## Run the Algorithms
-To use our algorithms use the class **BasicRL** from the python file *basic_rl/main.py*.
+To use our algorithms use the class **BasicRL** from the python file *basic_rl/basic_rl.py*.
 The object BasicRL require a key of the algorithm to run and the gym environment as input.
 ```
 # VALID ALGORITHM KEYS: ["REINFORCE", "ActorCritic", "A2C", "PPO", "mcPPO", "DDPG", "DQN", "TD3"]

-from basic_rl.main import BasicRL
+from basic_rl.basic_rl import BasicRL

 env = gym.make("CartPole-v1")
 basic_rl = BasicRL( "PPO", env )